hexogen/kdtree/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 PHP KD Tree implementation.

-With availability to create custom search algorithms and tree storage engines.
-To receive all benefits from KD Tree, use file system implementation(FSKDTree).
+To receive all benefits from KD Tree, use file system implementation(FSKDTree) as a cache.
 It has much better performance, because there is no need to build a tree in every script run.
+Tree stores in binary format and uses lazy loading while traversing through nodes.
+Current approach provides much higher speed compare to deserialization.
+Its recommended to use SSD storage.
+On a cold run(when OS is not storing file in RAM) SSD provides ~10X speed boost compare to HDD.

 ## Install